 Outstanding mortgage balance: £200,000

 Borrow up to: £380,000 (95% loan to value)

 The first thing you’ll need to assess is the equity you have in your existing home.
 To calculate this, you first need to know how much your property is worth.
 You can use online guides to give you an approximate idea or you can arrange a valuation with a local estate agent for a more accurate figure.
 Lenders will of course carry out their own mortgage survey, but it’s important to know how much equity you have, before applying to remortgage.

 Once you know how much your existing home is worth, just deduct your outstanding mortgage balance.
 The remainder is your equity.
 If you own your home outright, it becomes ‘unencumbered’.
 You can remortgage a home even if you own it outright, this is called an unencumbered remortgage.

-The reason why equity plays such a big part in a remortgage, is because this is what lenders lend against.
+The reason why equity plays such a big part in a remortgage is because this is what lenders lend against.
 If you have no equity, then a remortgage isn’t possible.
 Even if you have little equity, there are lenders that may lend up to 95% LTV (loan to value), subject to other criteria.
-This bring us on to our next point.
+This brings us on to our next point.

 Loan to value – how much do you want to borrow?

 Although 95% remortgages are possible, lower LTV ratios can enable borrowers to more options and better deals.
 Lenders will also make assessments on borrowers themselves, such as age, credit score and the reason for remortgaging.